SilkModding/SilkTemplateMod/README.md

 A template mod for [SpiderHeck](https://store.steampowered.com/app/1329500/SpiderHeck/) using [Silk](https://github.com/SilkModding/Silk).

-## What is Silk?

-Silk is a modding API for SpiderHeck.
-Silk allows you to easily create and manage mods for SpiderHeck, using the "power" of .NET and C#.

 ## What is this mod?

 This mod is a template mod, which means it's a starting point for you to create your own mods.
 It includes a basic example of how to create a mod, and how to use some of the features of Silk.